modular-magician/chef-google-compute/README.md

   image name with family/family-name: global/images/family/my-private-family

-* `type` -
-  URL of the disk type resource describing which disk type to use to create the disk.
-Provide this when creating the disk.

-* `users` -
-  Output only.
-Links to the users of the disk (attached instances) in form: project/zones/zone/instances/instance

 * `zone` -
   Required.
 A reference to the zone where the disk resides.

-* `disk_encryption_key` -
-  Encrypts the disk using a customer-supplied encryption key.
-  After you encrypt a disk with a customer-supplied key, you must provide the same key if you use the disk later (e.g. to create a disk snapshot or an image, or to attach the disk to a virtual machine).
-  Customer-supplied encryption keys do not protect access to metadata of the disk.
-  If you do not provide an encryption key when creating the disk, then the disk will be encrypted using an automatically generated key and you do not need to provide a key to use the disk later.

-* `disk_encryption_key/raw_key`
-  Specifies a 256-bit customer-supplied encryption key, encoded in RFC 4648 base64 to either encrypt or decrypt this resource.

-* `disk_encryption_key/sha256`
-  Output only.
-The RFC 4648 base64 encoded SHA-256 hash of the customer-supplied encryption key that protects this resource.

 * `source_image_encryption_key` -
   The customer-supplied encryption key of the source image.
 Required if